kengibson1111/go-stdlib/README.md

 Before diving into this repo, it may help to start with the [Tour of Go](https://go.dev/tour/welcome/1).
 A companion repo for the tour is [here](https://github.com/kengibson1111/tour-of-go).

-## crypto/rsa

-* decryptoeap - this shows how to use an rsa.PrivateKey in order to decrypt.
-A signature is not included.

 ## crypto/sha1

 This shows 2 ways to create the same checksum using a sha1 hash.